MBaust/MBaust.github.io/index.md

 ## Who I am

 Hi, my name is Max and I enjoy combining algorithms and computing to bring mathematical concepts to life and create novel and innovative applications.
-Being a passionate facilitator as well, I like to connect industry and academia to make technological innovations usable as well as advance all individuals sharing the same passion.
+Being a passionate facilitator as well, I like to connect industry and academia to make technological innovations usable and advance all individuals sharing the same passion.

 In particular, I am interested in applications of machine learning, differential geometry, and numerical techniques to problems in machine vision and image understanding.
 Good examples include the selected publications listed below.
-In case you interested in my full list of publications, please have a look at my [google scholar profile](https://scholar.google.com/citations?user=w5ERL_UAAAAJ&hl=en).
+In case you are interested in my full list of publications, please have a look at my [google scholar profile](https://scholar.google.com/citations?user=w5ERL_UAAAAJ&hl=en).

 ## Curriculum Vitae